-If the target contact contains a SIP or tel URI the value shall be used by the RCS client when generating the outgoing request even if an MSISDN is also present for the contact.
-This applies to the SIP Request-URI and the "To" header (as defined in [3GPP TS 24.229]) for 1-to-1 communication, including the URIs used in the recipient list included in outgoing SIP requests for Group Chat.
+If the target contact contains a SIP or tel URI, the value shall be used by the RCS client when generating the outgoing request even if an MSISDN is also present for the contact.
+This applies to the SIP Request-URI and the "To" header (as defined in [3GPP TS 24.229]) for 1-to-1 communication, including the URIs used in the recipient list and Refer-To header field included in outgoing SIP requests for Group Chat.

-If no SIP or tel URI is present the RCS client shall use the telephone number (in local format for example 0234578901 or international format +1234578901) set in the address book or a dial string entered by the user.
+If no SIP or tel URI is present, the RCS client shall use the MSISDN extracted from SIP signalling that was cached as specified in section 2.5.2.1 or below.
+If that is not available, the RCS client shall use the telephone number (in local format for example 0234578901 or international format +1234578901) set in the address book or a dial string entered by the user.